 3

-Have you already used your monthly quota of URLs?
+Have you already used all of your crawl tokens in your monthly quota?

-Often your crawl won't start if you've reached the quota for URLs this month.
-You URL quota depends on your plan and can be found on your account page.
+Often your crawl won't start if you've used all of your crawl tokens this month.
+The number of tokens in your monthly quota depends on your plan and can be found on workshop summary page.

-To check where you are for this month and the date when your quota will be reset, click on your account name at the top right of the screen and choose "Account".
+To check where you are for this month and the date when your quota will be reset, click on the name of your workspace at the top of the screen and choose Workspace.

-How to fix it: contact us to purchase additional credits for this month, or to upgrade your plan.
-If that's not an option, you can also wait and launch the crawl again when your credits have been reset for a new month.
+How to fix it: contact us to upgrade your plan.
+If that's not an option, you can also wait and launch the crawl again when your tokens have been reset for a new month.

 4